kzLiu2017/SAMBA/README.md

 3. SSL_get_peer_certificate and SSL_get_verify_result are used, so perform further return value analysis with "2_SSL_API_Misuse_Detection_SSL_version openssl-v2.py"

-### Inter-binary analysis
+### Inter-binary analysis (conducted on a macOS laptop)

+1. Uncompressing the firmware

-1. configure all the python scripts in inter-bianry folder with correct pathes.
+2. configure all the python scripts in inter-bianry folder with correct pathes and set the value of file_name in test_find_cross_file_ssl_bdg_only.py to the target binary (i.e., relayd in the example firmware).

-2. run the inter-binary analysis
+3. run the inter-binary analysis
 ```shell
   python3 test_find_cross_file_ssl_bdg_only.py
 ```